gayeongpark/gayeongpark.github.io/_posts/2024-09-27-NETWORK-ATTACKS.md

 ### Three main reasons an attacker want to do this attack

-- Data Snooping occurs when an attacker captures sensitive data by forcing the switch to broadcast traffic.
+- Data Snooping occurs when an attacker **captures sensitive data** by forcing the switch to broadcast traffic.
 It enables the attackers to eavesdrop in promiscuous mode during a MAC flooding attack.

-- Disrupting Service arises from MAC flooding, causing a DoS attack by overwhelming the network with unnecessary traffic.
+- **Disrupting Service** arises from MAC flooding, causing a DoS attack by overwhelming the network with unnecessary traffic.

-- MAC flooding can bypass security measures like MAC address filtering.
+- MAC flooding can **bypass security measures** like MAC address filtering.
 Switches may fail to enforce such restrictions, potentially allowing unauthorized devices to connect to the network.

-To secure network, I should
+### To secure network, I should

-1. use anomaly-based Intrusion Detection System (IDS)
+1. Use anomaly-based Intrusion Detection System (IDS)

-2. employ network monitoring tools
+2. Employ network monitoring tools

-3. configure port security to limit the number of MAC addresses on a single port
+3. Configure port security to limit the number of MAC addresses on a single port

-4. set MAC address limits from each switch port
+4. Set MAC address limits from each switch port

-5. implement VLANs to segregate traffic
+5. Implement VLANs to segregate traffic

 ## Address Resolution Protocol (ARP) Attacks